Article

 There are a lot of benefits of vendor consolidation, but it also comes with some potential risks that need to be considered.

-However, the risk of supplier consolidation can be mitigated with a strategic vendor consolidation strategy.
+However, you can mitigate the risk of supplier consolidation with a strategic vendor consolidation strategy.

 The key is to avoid having a “catch-all” supplier.
 Instead, reduce your supplier list to a few trusted partners in each of your business areas, then work with them on integrating into your systems, processes, and technologies to mitigate disruptions.